 On March 6, 2019, the Xerox Board held a telephonic meeting to consider, among other topics, the terms of the holding company reorganization.
 Mr. Letier, who serves as Managing Director of Deason Capital Services, LLC, recused himself from the portion of the discussion relating to the treatment of the Xerox Series B Preferred Stock held by Mr. Deason.
 After discussing the proposed transaction, the Xerox Board resolved to authorize, approve and adopt the holding company reorganization.
-The Board's decision was not based on or made in connection with any particular strategic growth opportunity.
 Xerox announced the holding company reorganization by filing a Current Report on Form 8-K on March 7, 2019.